ilikerustoo/khannm-site/content/posts/advisagator.md

 If the file was named `4yrplan.xlsx`, then the file would be renamed as `JoeSmith_4yrplan.xlsx`.
 This would make it easier for a teacher to find a student's file.
 Upon clicking the `4 year plan` on a teacher login, the teacher would be redirected to a view of a folder containing every student file.

 ![student_files_view](/images/student_file_view.png)

+If you are interested in this project or would like to extend it further, you could visit this [repository](https://github.com/GatorEducator/advisagator).